seanmtracey/CineList-API/README.md

 3. Run `npm i`
 4. Run `npm run start` to begin server

 A server will now be listening on port 3000.
-You can configure this by including a .env file and including a `PORT` variable.
+You can configure this by including a .env file in the same folder as app.js and including a `PORT` variable.
 For example `PORT=8080` will cause the server to bind to port 8080.

 ## Usage